 What’s your name and where are you from?
 My name is Zana Nachawati.
 I am of Lebanese and Syrian descent – but a full blooded Texan.
 When and why did you start training?
 I started training in June of 2014.
 I was looking for something to do to get in better shape. […]

-In this episode the GOONS discuss: whether fighting a bus is gangster, the best grappling match ever, and if wearing spats in practice is okay.
-Be sure to like, share, and subscribe on iTunes.
+In this episode the GOONS discuss: whether it’s gangster to fight a bus, the best grappling match ever, and if spats are acceptable to wear in practice.
+This episode is audio only.

 Not everyone can have a all-star team around them.
 For some competitors, they are the best in their gym and have a hard time being challenged in practice.
 If you are in this predicament, don’t be discouraged.
 You can get great work in even if you are on a higher level than your training partner(s). […]

 In this episode the GOONS discuss: Future BJJ GOONS merchandise, best super villains (Killmonger not included), and whether strength and conditioning is necessary to be a world champion.
 Be sure to like, share, and subscribe on iTunes.
 Episode no longer available.